The Ultimate Guide to Museums in Charlotte

 Memory Lane Museum

-From its early years in moonshine running to the high-tech racing of today, the story of racing is on display here.
-With over 150 cars—including some driven by Richard Petty and Dale Earnhardt—it boasts the largest collection of privately owned NASCAR and vintage racing cars in the world.
+The story of racing, from its early beginnings in moonshine running, is on display at Memory Lane Museum.
+With more than 100 cars, including some driven by Richard Petty and Dale Earnhardt, the museum boasts the largest collection of privately owned NASCAR and vintage racing cars in the world.

 Morrison Motor Car Museum